This is one of six pages about consumer magazine publishers, listed alphabetically, and their magazines. List of publishers on this page to the right.

 - The Real Homes Magazine (M) First ABC at 130,000, against 150,000 target.
 Went to Highbury and then sold to Hachette Filipacchi .

 Creative Review, The Lawyer, Marketing Week, Money Marketing, New Media Age.
 Bought several titles from Miller-Freeman in 1999, including The Engineer, which Graham Sherren had edited before founding Centaur.
-Mad.co.uk is an online community for media, marketing, advertising and design based on the company's magazines.
+Mad Jobs is a recruitment hub for media, marketing, advertising and design industries.

-Chelsea is an independent publishing company with offices in the United Kingdom and North America.
+Chelsea is an independent publishing company with offices in the UK and North America.
 The company bought bought Classic Boat from IPC Media in 2010.
 It publishes:

 - Artists & Illustrators, published for almost 25 years with profiles, practical ideas, technical advice and product tests for all types of artists, whether working in oils or watercolours, portraits or landscapes, abstract art or botanical illustration